 The tank itself is buried beneath the ground.
 Different compartments in the tank prevent the sludge and scum from leaving while the effluent is allowed to drain slowly into the drain field where it will percolate and filter through the soil.
 This acts as a fertilizer, which is why the grass around your septic tank is likely thriving.

 Do I Need A Septic Tank Inspection?

-Many homeowners see that we offer septic tank inspections, septic tank location, and septic tank pumping as part of our drain cleaning services and wonder if they need any septic tank services.
+Many homeowners see that we offer septic tank inspections as part of our drain cleaning services and wonder if they need any septic tank services.
 There are three main times when a septic tank inspection is recommended.
 They are as follows:

 - You just moved into a new home.
 If you just bought a house that has a septic system (or you’re unsure if your home has a septic system), you should schedule a septic tank inspection.
 You never know if the previous homeowners kept up with regular septic tank cleaning and maintenance.

 - It’s been a year since your last inspection.
 Septic tanks can hold a lot of waste and you will probably only need a septic tank pumping every three to five years.
 However, other issues can arise or your tank might be filling up more quickly than expected.
 For that reason, we recommend a septic tank inspection every year.